infor-design/enterprise-wc/src/components/ids-notification-banner/README.md

 ## Description

-The Ids Notification Banner allows developers to display a message and optionally a link to more information to the user.
+The Notification Banner allows developers to display a message and optionally a link to more information to the user.
 A user can dismiss banner or click through the provided link.
 It sits the top of a page or a widget.

+Generally, notification banners should be highly targeted to a specific user action within the purpose and function of the form or widget they appear in and not for global issues (Server error etc) and should communicate via friendly plain-spoken user oriented microcopy, not system-speak such as numerical error codes or status codes.

+Their scope should be limited to communicating immediately on a user action.
+Multiple notifications banners should be avoided in the same area if possible.
+Their scope should be limited to communicating on actions taking place within the widget.

 ## Use Cases